Crossing a topological phase transition with a quantum computer: Discussion

 Beyond SPT phases, where we know how to construct the order parameters, we need to find efficient ways of detecting and differentiating different phases.
 Recent work proposes quantum-hybrid algorithms based on ideas from machine learning and renormalization group~\cite{Grant2018,Cong2019}.
 These algorithms are scalable and practical to implement on near-term devices.
 The combination of machine learning tools and quantum hardware is potentially very powerful with many applications~\cite{Biamonte2017}.

 In this paper we have distinguished two topologically inequivalent phases and identified the transition between them using a real quantum device.
+We compared two complimentary methods and analysed their relative accuracy using simple error models.
 Despite the infancy of the current technology, our work clearly demonstrates that near-term NISQ devices can be used as practical tools for the study of condensed matter physics.